jzeng4/chubaofs/docs/source/design/authnode.rst

 In the context of `Authnode`, we define a node as `Client` if it is responsible to initialize a service request while `Server` or `Service` is defined as the node responding that request.
 In this case, any `ChubaoFS` nodes can be acted as either `Client` or `Server`.

-The communication between `Client` and `Server` is based on `HTTPS` or `TCP` and the work flow of `Authnode` is depicted in above graph and briefly described as following:
+The communication between `Client` and `Server` is based on `HTTPS` or `TCP` and the workflow of `Authnode` is depicted in the graph above and briefly described as follows:

 Ticket Request (F1)
 +++++++++++++++++++